12 Long- And Short-Term Effects Of Child Abuse And Neglect

 Low self-esteem

 People abused as children may develop low self-worth.
 They may internalize the abuse and believe they caused or deserve it.
-These feelings of incompetence and shame can carry into adulthood and become long-term effects of child abuse and neglect.
+These interpretations of incompetence and shame can carry into adulthood and become long-term effects of child abuse and neglect.

 Risky behavior